frontenddogma/rote-learning-html-css/manuscript/html.md

 ### Element Meanings

-Memorize the elements and their meanings (semantics):
+Memorize the elements and their meanings (semantics), to know what elements there are, and what purposes they serve:

 * `a`: Anchor (hyperlink)
 * `abbr`: Abbreviation